nyyManni/msdfgl/README.md

 ## TODO:
 - Edge-coloring for teardrop with 1 or 2 segments
-- Support for cubic segments (doesn't seem to be too common in .ttf fonts)
+- Support for cubic segments (needed for OpenType fonts)
 - Unit testing
-- Maybe render several fonts to same buffer if there is space?
-What to do then if we run out of texture?